enricollen/rag-conversational-agent/README.md

 8. **Navigate to `http://localhost:5000/`**

+9. **If needed, click on ⚙️ icon to access the admin panel and adjust app parameters**

-9. **Perform a query**
+10. **Perform a query**

 ## 🚀 Future Improvements
 Here are some ideas for future improvements:
 - [x] Add OpenAI LLM GPT models compatibility (3.5 turbo, 4, 4-o)
 - [x] Add unit testing to validate the responses given by the LLM
-- [ ] Add an admin user interface in web UI to choose interactively the parameters like LLMs, embedding models etc.
+- [x] Add an admin user interface in web UI to choose interactively the parameters like LLMs, embedding models etc.
+- [ ] Add Langchain Tools compatibility, allowing users to define custom Python functions that can be utilized by the LLMs.
 - [ ] Add web scraping in case none of the personal documents contain relevant info w.r.t. the query

 ## 📹 Demo Video